-7.1 The Council's aspirations for the development and improvement of Slough Ice Arena requires the facility to close for a minimum period of nine months to enable the works to be completed.
-The closure of the facility has received much opposition from current users, who have requested a temporary facility to be provided.

-- 7.2 Council officers have been approached by an ice provider with a proposal for a temporary ice scheme to cover the period of this closure at an estimated cost to the Council of around £632k.
-Due to the delay in the council making a decision on this scheme costs may further increase. - 7.3 The provision of a temporary ice scheme will ensure that current users, a high percentage of young people who are resident in Slough, will be able to continue to skate, despite the temporary closure of the permanent facility.
+- 7.1 The Council's aspirations for the development and improvement of Slough Ice Arena requires the facility to close for a minimum period of nine months to enable the works to be completed.
+The closure of the facility has received much opposition from current users, who have requested a temporary facility to be provided. - 7.2 Council officers have been approached by an ice provider with a proposal for a temporary ice scheme to cover the period of this closure at an estimated cost to the Council of around £632k.
+Due to the delay in the council making a decision on this scheme we have been informed that costs are likely to increase. - 7.3 The provision of a temporary ice scheme will ensure that current users, a high percentage of young people who are resident in Slough, will be able to continue to skate, despite the temporary closure of the permanent facility.
 Continuity of service provision is an important area to consider for the successful re-opening of the facility in the autumn 2017.